Josef Schulz: Partisans' execution incident

 In contrast, some of Josef Schulz's former Wehrmacht comrades said that the person on the photographs was not Schulz.
 A 1972 report of the Central Office of the State Justice Administration for the Investigation of National Socialist Crimes in Ludwigsburg, Germany, also rejected the person's identification as Schulz.
 Studies conducted by the staff of the Ludwigsburg office and the Freiburg Military Archive conclude that Josef Schulz was killed already on 19 July 1941, during an engagement with partisans, and that he was reported dead to the army command on 20 July 2:00 AM, with a respective notice sent to the relatives subsequently.
 Many scholars have since dismissed Schulz's alleged role in the incident on 20 July as a legend.

 Schulz nevertheless remained a popular figure in Yugoslavia despite protests from a veteran partisan organization.
 In the early 1980s, a second memorial was erected at the execution site in Palanka, where Schulz's name was added to those of the sixteen Yugoslav victims; the name of Marsel Mezic appears in its proper spelling.
 While the Schulz legend is not as popular in Germany, West German ambassadors Horst Grabert and Wilfried Gruber attended ceremonies in Palanka in 1981 and 1997, respectively.

 Movie

 In 1973, Yugoslav Zastava Films released the short movie Joseph Schultz.
 The plot is based on Schultz's refusal to execute Yugoslav partisans and his eventual execution by the firing squad he was assigned to.
-The 13-minute-long 16 mm sound and color movie was directed by Danko Popovic and Predrag Golubic.
+The 13-minute-long 16 mm sound and color movie was directed by Danko Popović and Predrag Golubović.
 Original sepia photographs were combined with a re-enactment of the incident.
 In Canada and the United States, the movie was distributed by Wombat Productions, New York City.

 The movie was recommended as a resource for teaching by the US-based Educational Film Library Association (EFLA) and by a Torah Aura Productions teachers' guide, Teaching the Holocaust.